Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GT 440 3GB should in theory be a lot better than the GeForce GT 315 overall. (explain)
+Memory BandwidthThe GeForce GT 440 3GB should in theory perform much faster than the GeForce GT 315 overall. (explain)

-Texel RateThe GeForce GT 440 3GB is quite a bit (approximately 43%) better at anisotropic filtering than the GeForce GT 315. (explain)
+Texel RateThe GeForce GT 440 3GB will be quite a bit (approximately 43%) better at anisotropic filtering than the GeForce GT 315. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GT 440 3GB is the winner, by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GT 440 3GB is superior to the GeForce GT 315, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison